This article was originally published on May 20, 2022. It was last updated on August 24, 2022.

 What’s the solution for complying with the Directive?

-Fortunately, with Syndio’s unique combination of best-in-class software and expert support, Syndio can help contractors conduct both privileged pay equity reviews and compliance-focused reviews in compliance with this Directive, Executive Order 11246, and other regulatory requirements.
+With Syndio’s unique combination of best-in-class software and expert support, we can help contractors conduct both privileged pay equity reviews and prove it in compliance with this Revised Directive, Executive Order 11246, and other regulatory requirements.

 PayEQ™ empowers organizations to analyze, resolve, and prevent pay disparities due to gender, race, ethnicity, or any other demographics, and is also the ideal solution for OFCCP reviews.
 The software lets you create multiple, separate “workspaces,” including one for each AAP establishment or FAAP.

-Federal contractors are taking a variety of approaches to complying with Directive 2022-01.
-There is no “one size fits all” and our conversations with customers and other large federal contractors have shown us that different employers want different types of compliance-focused, non-privileged review.
-As a result, we are working with federal contractors to conduct these analyses with the support of our expert advisors.
+Federal contractors are taking a variety of approaches to complying with Revised Directive 2022-01.
+There is no “one size fits all” and our conversations with customers and other large federal contractors have shown us that different employers want different types of support.
+As a result, we are working with federal contractors to conduct privileged analyses and prove it.